moneroexamples/compile-monero-ubuntu/README.md

 # launch the Monero daemon and let it synchronize with the Monero network
 /opt/bitmonero/bitmonerod

 # launch the Monero wallet
 /opt/bitmonero/simplewallet
 ```

+## Command hisotry and tab completion
+Both simplewallet and bitmonerod are command line programs, and they do
+not support command history and tab completion.
+This can be annoying for
+linux users, who are usually accustomed to these features in a command line.

+This problem can be overcome using [rlwrap](https://github.com/hanslub42/rlwrap)

 ## How can you help?